Esri/data-collection-dotnet/docs/index.md

 ## Using web maps

-You can author your own web maps in [Portal/ArcGIS Online](http://enterprise.arcgis.com/en/portal/latest/use/what-is-web-map.htm) or [ArcGIS Desktop](http://desktop.arcgis.com/en/maps/) and share them in your app via your Portal; this is the central power of the Web GIS model built into ArcGIS.
-Building an app which uses a web map allows the cartography and map configuration to be completed in Portal rather than in code.
+You can author your own web maps in [ArcGIS Online and ArcGIS Enterprise](http://enterprise.arcgis.com/en/portal/latest/use/what-is-web-map.htm) or [ArcGIS Desktop](http://desktop.arcgis.com/en/maps/) and share them in your app via your portal; this is the central power of the Web GIS model built into ArcGIS.
+Building an app which uses a web map allows the cartography and map configuration to be completed in ArcGIS Online and ArcGIS Enterprise rather than in code.
 This then allows the map to change over time, without any code changes or app updates.
 Learn more about the benefits of developing with web maps [here](https://developers.arcgis.com/web-map-specification/).
-Also, learn about authoring web maps in [Portal/ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm) and [ArcGIS Pro](http://pro.arcgis.com/en/pro-app/help/mapping/map-authoring/author-a-basemap.htm).
+Also, learn about authoring web maps in [ArcGIS Online and ArcGIS Portal](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm) and [ArcGIS Pro](http://pro.arcgis.com/en/pro-app/help/mapping/map-authoring/author-a-basemap.htm).

-Loading web maps in code is easy; the app loads a web map from a Portal (which may require the user to sign in, see the [_identity model_](#identity-model) section) with the following code:
+Loading web maps in code is easy; the app loads a web map from a portal (which may require the user to sign in, see the [_identity model_](#identity-model) section) with the following code:

 ``` csharp
 new Map(new Uri(Settings.Default.AppSettings.WebmapURL))